G1ants/backend/README.md

 # Backend
-The backend infrastructure for G1ants
+The backend infrastructure for Giants

 ## Install Poetry